James House (1989 album)

-James House is the self-titled debut studio album by American country music artist James House.
+James House is the debut studio album by American country music artist James House.
 It was released in 1989 via MCA Records.
 Although the album did not chart, its single "Don't Quit Me Now" peaked at No. 25 on Hot Country Songs.

 Critical reception

 Jack Hurst of The Chicago Tribune gave the album three stars out of four, saying that "Most of this record is very rhythmic, with lyrics tending toward the simple but eloquent."